Harry and Meghan ‘not contacted by royal family’ after car chase in New York

 Mr Singh, who goes by the name Sonny, told the BBC he picked up the four passengers on 67th Street between Lexington Avenue and 3rd Avenue.

-He said: “A security guard hailed me, next thing you know Prince Harry and his wife were hopping into my cab.
+“A security guard hailed me, next thing you know Prince Harry and his wife were hopping into my cab,” he said.

 “They were just about to give me the location of where they were going to go, but then they told me to circle back to the precinct.”